 What lets Welsh Slate down?

-So which type of Slate is the best?
+In Conclusion, which type of Slate is the best?

 A very difficult question.
 Welsh slate has been around for centuries and is a globally protected material thanks to its heritage status – it's is a very impressive stone, no questions.
 If money were no object, the history and tradition of Welsh slate paving slabs would probably be everyone’s first choice.
 However, money is very much an option and with a price that can easily touch above £80.00+VAT per m2, the questions is whether it is worth sticking with this slate, when beautiful alternatives are available for a quarter of the price.